MotuS-Web/MotuS-Backend/ObjectStorageGuide_EN.md

 s3.putObject(bucketName, thumbnailObjectPath, uploadThumbnailFile);
 ```
 > [Object Storage Permission Management](https://guide.ncloud-docs.com/docs/storage-objectstorage-subaccount)
-6. When first creating uploaded files, permissions must be set to disable user access.
+6. When first creating files, The user's read access will be disabled.
-7. Implement the setACL method to make the files just created accessible.
+7. Implement the setACL method to make the files accessible to AllUsers.
 ```java
 // All Users can access Object setAcl(s3, VideoObjectPath);